tungstenadvertising/indian-restaurant-week/POPUP_URL_ROUTING.md

 - **ChefPopup**: Now includes `showPopupWithURL()` and `hidePopupWithURL()` methods
 - **DishPopup**: Now includes `showPopupWithURL()` and `hidePopupWithURL()` methods
 - Both classes integrate with the PopupRouter for URL management
-- Restaurant names are converted to URL-friendly format (lowercase, no spaces)
+- Restaurant names are converted to URL-friendly format (lowercase, spaces to hyphens)
 - Chef names are converted to URL-friendly format (lowercase, spaces to hyphens, "Chef" prefix removed)

 ### 3. Server Configuration